elizangelaxavier/Microsoft-DP200/instructions/dp-200-06_instructions.md

 After completing this lab, you will be able to:

 1. Explain data streams and event processing
-1. Data Ingestion with Event Hubs
+1. Ingest data with Event Hubs
 1. Initiate a data generation application
-1. Processing Data with Stream Analytics Jobs
+1. Process Data with a Stream Analytics Jobs

 ## Scenario